KDitsa/Real-Time-Vehicle-Monitor/README.md

 ## 🖥️ System Architecture
 The system consists of five major components:
 1. **Kafka Producers** – Simulate telemetry data for each vehicle.
-2. **Kafka Consumer** – Processes and forwards incoming data to TimescaleDB.
+2. **Kafka Consumer** – Processes and forwards incoming data to Apache Cassandra.
 3. **Apache Cassandra** – Distributed, scalable NoSQL database for time-series-style telemetry data.
 4. **Prometheus Exporter (Java Agent)** – A JMX-based exporter installed on Cassandra to expose JVM metrics such as heap memory usage, process cpu load, complete tasks, live data size and so on.
 5. **Prometheus** – Scrapes and visualizes system and application metrics for monitoring with the help of exporter.